Digital marketing system

-A digital marketing system (DMS) is a method of centralized channel distribution used primarily by SaaS products.
+A digital marketing system (DMS) is a method of centralized channel distribution used primarily by SaaS (Software as a service) products.
 It combines a content management system (CMS) with data centralization and syndication across the web, mobile, scannable surface, and social channels.

 Web

-A DMS publishes to web channels, usually in the form of a stand-alone website.
+A digital marketing system (DMS) publishes to web channels, usually in the form of a stand-alone website.
 It can manage any part of the web process, including web design, web hosting, domain registering, marketing, content creation and other standard methods of web promotion.
 The goal of web publication is to give the user a digital 'home' on the web, where clients, guests, fans and other web browsers arrive as a destination.
 Other methods of digital marketing often work to drive traffic to the web channel.

-An example of a SaaS DMS services is HubSpot.
+Examples of a SaaS DMS services are HubSpot and Hootsuite.

-Social

 A DMS publishes to popular social channels, including Facebook, Twitter and Instagram in orer to drive traffic to the user's website.
 The publication can be in the form of text, images, or videos.

 Privacy issues

-Digital marketing is considered a challenge for privacy because consumers' information is searched, collected, and used in the process of digital marketing without consumers' awareness.
-The privacy of customers is important because that it is related to customers' perceived value, satisfaction, loyalty, their trust in a company and the performance of a company.
+Digital marketing is considered a challenge to privacy because consumers' information is searched, collected, and used in digital marketing without consumers' awareness.
+The privacy of customers is important because it is related to customers' perceived value, satisfaction, loyalty, their trust in a company, and the performance of a company.